top of page

 The Holland House, shelter in a war

-In Dnipro, we opened our own shelter: The Holland House.
+In Dnipro, we opened our own shelter:

+This is a place where people from the most dangerous areas can catch their breath.
 Our guests come from cities such as Bakhmut, Kupiansk, Marinka, and Avdiïvka, places where there has often been no heating, electricity, or running water for months.
+Many have been evacuated with our armored cars.
+Without our help, they would not have survived.
+Literally!

 Evacuations, our most dangerous work

-We drive (usually in armored vehicles) to villages and towns where bombing continues on a daily basis.
-Where drop and kamikaze drones make it extremely dangerous to scan the area from the air.
-Where people have sometimes been hiding in basements for months.
-These people cannot flee themselves because it is far too dangerous.
-We sometimes have the opportunity to pick them up (often in collaboration with the police or military).
+The most risky thing we do is evacuate people from frontline areas.
+We drive armored vehicles to villages where bombing continues daily.
+Where drop and kamikaze drones from the air make it particularly dangerous and people sometimes spend months in basements.
+These people can no longer flee themselves because it is far too dangerous.
+We sometimes have the opportunity to pick them up in cooperation with the police or military.
+We prepare everything in detail.
+Sometimes we arrive and find no one there.
+And sometimes we do.
+Then we pick up someone who has been waiting for weeks.

 What else we do